KILTprotocol/docs/docs/concepts/04_asset_dids.md

 An AssetDID is a *generative* identifier, meaning that it doesn't depend nor rely on any information stored anywhere.
 Rather, given the asset to identify, it's **always** possible to generate its AssetDID.
 The reverse is also true.
-Given an AssetDID, it's always possible to dereference it into its components which, together, uniquely identified a given asset.
+Given an AssetDID, it's always possible to dereference it into its components, which, together, uniquely identify a given asset.

 AssetDIDs always start with the `did:asset` prefix, and then contain a *chain* component (namespace + reference) and an *asset* component (namespace + reference + identifier).